 Furthermore, color fax also requires the spatial resolutions of Background and Foreground images to be legal fax values that are also integer factors of the Mask image resolution.
-For example, if the Mask Layer resolution is 400 pixels per inch, then allowed resolutions for the Foreground and Background layers are 100, 200 or 400 pixels per inch; if the Mask is at 300 pixels per inch, then allowed values are 100 and 300.
-The Foreground and Background layer resolutions can be independently set.
+For example, if the Mask-Layer resolution is 400 pixels per inch, then allowable resolutions for the Foreground and Background layers are 100, 200, or 400 pixels per inch; if the Mask is at 300 pixels per inch, then allowable values are 100 and 300.
+The Foreground and Background layer resolutions can be set independently of each other.